Anthony-W0/Final_Project/readme.md

 - **Joshua Moralez**
 - **Jesus Lopez**

-Time spent: **X** hours spent in total
+Time spent: **6** hours spent in total

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **short description of your app**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app **where you can shop for all of your high-quality and diverse dairy needs.
+It's modern, intuitive to use, and fits your needs whether personal or business**

 If we had to describe this milestone in three (3) emojis, they would be: **🛒🥛📱**